dmitrypol/dmitrypol.github.io/_posts/2015-11-15-dynamic-fields.md

 In our UI we use this to generate custom HTML for each order form so users can enter the information:
 {% highlight ruby %}
 order.store.dynamic_attributes.each do |field|
-  ...
+  # render your HTML
 end
 {% endhighlight %}

-And we used order.write_attribute(:field_name_here) and order.read_attribute(:field_name_here) in models/controllers to access this data.
+And we used **order.write_attribute(:field_name_here)** and **order.read_attribute(:field_name_here)** in models/controllers to access the data.
 This way Order model can have certain common fields and then each store can be configured with dynamic fields.
 The example above is not what we actually implemented at work but I wanted to simplify things.

 #### Usefull links
 * [https://docs.mongodb.org/ecosystem/tutorial/ruby-mongoid-tutorial/#dynamic-fields](https://docs.mongodb.org/ecosystem/tutorial/ruby-mongoid-tutorial/#dynamic-fields)